J&J Medical Connect

 • One patient experienced a QT interval of >60 ms on days 8 and 25, and 2 patients experienced a similar increase on day 56 after resuming the other antipsychotic therapy.

-Correll et al (2020)3 conducted a phase 3, randomized, double-blind, placebo-controlled study to evaluate the efficacy and safety of CAPLYTA in patients with schizophrenia.
+Correll et al (2020)3 conducted a phase 3, randomized, double-blind, placebo-controlled study (Study 301) to evaluate the efficacy and safety of CAPLYTA in patients with schizophrenia, comprising of a 4-week treatment followed by a 2-week safety follow-up.

 • There were no clinically meaningful changes from baseline or differences observed in ECG findings between the CAPLYTA and placebo groups.

-• A QTcF interval of >450 ms was reported in 1 patient in the CAPLYTA 28 mg group (before and after treatment) and in 1 patient in the placebo group (prior to treatment).
+• A QTcF interval of >450 ms was reported in 1 patient in the lumateperone 28 mg group (before and after treatment) and in 1 patient in the placebo group (before treatment).

 • No patients experienced a QTcF interval of >500 ms or an increase of >60 ms from baseline.

-Vanover et al (2019)4 conducted an OL PET study to evaluate the D2RO at plasma steady state following 2 weeks of treatment with 42 mg of CAPLYTA daily in the morning in patients with schizophrenia.
+Vanover et al (2019)4 conducted an OL PET study (Study 008) to evaluate the D2RO at plasma steady state following 2 weeks of treatment with CAPLYTA daily in the morning in patients with schizophrenia.

 • All enrolled patients (N=10) had been taken off their previous antipsychotic medication to establish a drug-free baseline using a 2-week washout period.
 During the study, 9 patients received lorazepam as a concomitant psychotropic medication.